No products in the cart.

 Without health there is no achievable goal

-I frequently see people on social media offering information about physiotherapy or injury recovery (which is my professional specialty) without any criteria and, worst of all, without taking into account that giving inappropriate advice can lead to physical problems and even injuries.
+I often see people in redIt is social by offering information about physiotherapy or injury recovery (which is my professional specialty) without any criteria and, worst of all, without taking into account that giving inappropriate advice can lead to physical problems and even injuries.
 And injuries, I know from professional experience, destroy people's dreams and sporting aspirations.
 A phrase that I repeat ad nauseam with my patients and also when I teach classes is "without health there is no achievable goal".

 With this article I intend to clarify the role of each of the professionals that you may encounter as a runner in your sporting activity (and to improve as a runner it is very important to be clear about this).